UnitCareLtd/id-wallet/README.md

 ### contracts/

-`contracts/` contains the the KairosIdentityToken, and it's cascading set of dependent contracts.
+`contracts/` contains the the UnitCareIdentityToken, and it's cascading set of dependent contracts.
 Also contains a Migrations contract for truffle's migration tools.

 ### migrations/